codeoverflow-org/chatoverflow-wiki/services/Discord.md

 You can also send messages, files or even [fancy embeds](https://www.discord.club/static/home/img/embedg.png).

 > ### Quick note:
-> It's clever to use discord in the developer mode, so that you can easily copy the id of a server/channel/> user.
+> It's clever to use discord in the developer mode, so that you can easily copy the id of a server/channel/user.
 > To activate the developer mode go to `User Settings > Appearance > Advanced`
 >
 > ![](/img/services/discord-developer-mode.png)